-“Tracks” tells another inspiring autobiographical story about a young woman, who wants to experience different life.
-The challenge is set in Australia, where Robyn Davidson travels 2,700 kilometers across of Australian deserts with her dog and four camels.
-“National Geography” photographer Rick followed her tracks all the way to the finish line and brings to the movie a love line.
-“Tracks” is not only inspiring with a beautiful Australian deserts scenery, most important it brings a powerful message, that everything in the world is possible, if you really want something.
+“Tracks” tells another inspiring autobiographical story about a young woman, who wants to experience a different life.
+The challenge is set in Australia, where Robyn Davidson travels 2,700 kilometres across of Australian deserts with her dog and four camels.
+“National Geography” photographer Rick followed her tracks to the finish line and brought to the movie a love line.
+“Tracks” is not only inspiring with a beautiful Australian deserts scenery, most important it delivers a powerful message, that everything in the world is possible if you want something.
 As the real Robyn Davison noticed, “The most difficult thing is the decision to act, the rest is merely tenacity.
 The fears are paper tigers.
 You can do anything you decide to do.
-You can act to change and control your life and the procedure , the process is its own reward”.
+You can act to change and control your life and the procedure, the process is its reward”.

 In July, 2000

 German/Turkish director Fatih Akin is the most know for a movie “Soul Kitchen” (2009), but his previous works are also worth attention.
 Especially the “In July”, that tells a story about a naive teacher Daniel, going to Turkey to find his secret love.
-In taking to the road Daniel discovers himself and gets to meet his true love at the end.
-“In July” has a wonderful soundtrack and the rarely seen locations of South East Europe.
+In taking to the road, Daniel discovers himself and gets to meet his true love at the end.
+“In July” has a beautiful soundtrack and the rarely seen locations of South-East Europe.
 As one IMDb member pointed, “The exotic places they travel through becomes a separate character as well, and Akin allows the beauty and mystery of these locals to seduce as much as the main characters do”.

 Hector and the Search For Happiness, 2014